MindForest: Mental Health AI

 5th Stage: Acceptance

 There are two main things to remember about the Five Stages of Grief.
 First, it’s normal to move between stages.
-You might feel angry, then try to bargain, or feel depressed and then try again to fix things.
+You might feel angry, then try to bargain, or feel depressed and then try again to fix things in relationship communication.
 This is all part of healing, and it’s okay to take your time.
 It’s okay to not feel okay.
 Second, these stages help us cope.
 For example, denial gives us a break from the pain so we can get support.
 The key message is: don’t blame yourself for how you feel.
 It’s okay to have these emotions.

 By focusing on the present moment, mindfulness encourages us to fully acknowledge our emotions without becoming overwhelmed by them.
 After a breakup, it’s easy to feel stuck in past memories or worries about the future.
 Mindfulness helps us gently observe these thoughts and feelings without judgment (Shapiro et al., 2006), stopping us from getting caught in negative thought cycles that can slow our ability to move on.